 To that end, with funding from NASA’s SERVIR program and the Gordon and Betty Moore Foundation, RFF experts have developed two user-friendly, freely available web tools for supporting tropical forest conservation policy: the Forest Conservation Targeting Tool (FCTT) and the Forest Conservation Evaluation Tool FCET).

 The tools are nontechnical and easy to use.
 Each has all requisite data, instructions, and metadata onboard.
 In addition, users can upload their own data to complement or replace the onboard data.
-Although the geographic scope of the tools is currently limited to Mexico, Central America, and the Dominican Republic, eventually it will be expanded to the global tropics.
+The current geographic scope of the tools is Latin America and the Dominican Republic.

 The FCTT aims to help policymakers identify “hotspots” where planned forest conservation policies such as protected areas, payments for environmental services, and forest certification would generate the greatest conservation bang for the buck.
 It takes into account spatial variation in deforestation risk, conservation costs, and three forest ecosystem services (carbon storage, provision of biodiversity habitat, and provision of hydrological services), which users can weight as they please.
 The FCTT has already been used by The Nature Conservancy to help site conservation investments associated with the $30 million USAID Mexico REDD project, and by the Inter-American Development Bank to design multimillion dollar–improved cook stoves and forest restoration projects in Honduras.